PM Modi congratulates IAS officer on medal win at Paralympics | Sports-Games

 - India

-The 38-year-old Noida district magistrate, who has an impairment in one of his ankles, produced an entertaining performance before narrowly going down 21-15 17-21 15-21 to two-time world champion Mazur in a 62-minute summit clash.
+The shuttler, who has an impairment in one of his ankles, produced an entertaining performance before narrowly going down 21-15 17-21 15-21 to two-time world champion Mazur in a 62-minute summit clash.

-Modi tweeted, ''A fantastic confluence of service and sports! @dmgbnagar Suhas Yathiraj has captured the imagination of our entire nation thanks to his exceptional sporting performance.
+Modi had earlier tweeted, ''A fantastic confluence of service and sports! @dmgbnagar Suhas Yathiraj has captured the imagination of our entire nation thanks to his exceptional sporting performance.
 Congratulations to him on winning the Silver medal in Badminton.
-Best wishes to him for his future endeavours.''
-PTI KR DV DV
+Best wishes to him for his future endeavors.''

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)